 Friedman’s recent series of animations signify a break in the artist’s practice by steering away from his distinctive use of physical materials.
 Using light as both a rendering tool and ambient backdrop, Friedman uses complex computer technology to toy with perceptions of immateriality and question notions of objecthood.
 Examples of Friedman’s animations were presented in the artist’s solo exhibition ‘Always the Beginning’ at Stephen Friedman Gallery in 2018.

-Friedman’s works are included in prominent collections internationally, including Crocker Art Museum, Sacramento, California; Museum of Contemporary Art, Los Angeles, California; San Francisco Museum of Modern Art, San Francisco, California; Aspen Art Museum, Colorado; Guggenheim Museum, New York; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Tel Aviv Museum of Art, Tel Aviv, Israel and Magasin 3 Stockholm Konsthall, Stockholm, Sweden.
+His works are included in prominent collections internationally, including Crocker Art Museum, Sacramento, California; Museum of Contemporary Art, Los Angeles, California; San Francisco Museum of Modern Art, San Francisco, California; Aspen Art Museum, Aspen, Colorado; Guggenheim Museum, New York; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Tel Aviv Museum of Art, Tel Aviv, Israel; Magasin 3 Stockholm Konsthall, Stockholm, Sweden and Lisser Art Museum (LAM), Lisse, Netherlands.